About the Jackson Family Center

 Jackson Center Directory

-David Holiday has been the Jackson Center's Ethics Fellow since Fall 2015.
+David Holiday has been the Jackson Center's Ethics Fellow since Fall 2015, and took over as the Director in Fall 2018.
 He received his B.A. from Balliol College, Oxford, his M.Sc. from Edinburgh University, and his Ph.D. from the University of Chicago.
 His doctoral thesis "Moral Incapacity: the Shadows Cast by Character" explored the idea that the moral limits to what we can do partly give our characters their shape.
 His work is primarily focused on moral theory, moral psychology and the history of ethics (focusing on the 20th Century).
 He also works on the philosophy of human rights, with interests in the foundational concepts and norms that shape contemporary thought about global justice such as sovereignty, dignity and equality.
 Outside of philosophy, he is a passionate cook, baker and butcher, a Japanese speaker, and a devoted fan of the Arsenal, the Chicago Blackhawks, Bears and White Sox, and MMA.

-Alan Lam is the assistant director and a recent graduate of Coastal Carolina University with a B.S. in philosophy and psychology.
-Before CCU, he served in the U.S. Army as a combat medic at various locations.
-He plans to attain a master’s degree and work in the field of data analytics.
+Alan Lam is the current assistant director and holds a B.S. in philosophy, and is working on his M.S. in information systems technology for data analytics at Coastal Carolina University.
+He also served in the U.S. Army as a combat medic at various locations.
 Outside of work, his hobbies include chess, boxing and learning guitar.

 Board of Directors